hacpai/show-me-the-code/Python/README.md

 You might want to use the built-in functions ord, which converts a character to a numeric code, and chr, which converts numeric codes to characters.

 Potentially offensive jokes on the Internet are sometimes encoded in ROT13.

+**第 0036 题：**Write a function called `nested_sum` that takes a nested list of integers and add up the elements from all of the nested lists.